dicebear/dicebear/apps/docs/pages/guides/avatar-library-comparison/index.md

 - Choose Boring Avatars for its gradient styles in a React app.
 - Choose Avvvatars for a tiny two-style placeholder in React.
 - Choose Multiavatar for its illustrated multicultural character look.
-- Choose Jdenticon for geometric identicons, especially on .NET.
+- Choose Jdenticon for geometric identicons when that is all the project needs.

 You can try any DiceBear style in the [playground](/playground/), or start with the [JavaScript](/how-to-use/js-library/), [PHP](/how-to-use/php-library/),